RBS (One Account) Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software is the only way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with automatic updates on RBS (One Account)’s changes.
-Even though using the tool is not a condition for being on the RBS (One Account) panel, demonstrating you can remain up to date with RBS (One Account)’s Handbook requirements is a helpful support to your panel application and, just as importantly, protect your panel status.
+This system is the only way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with automatic updates on RBS (One Account)’s changes.
+Even though utilising the tool is not a condition for being on the RBS (One Account) panel, demonstrating you can stay up to date with RBS (One Account)’s Handbook requirements is an excellent support to your application to their lender panel and, just as importantly, safeguard your firm’s panel status.

-COMPLETIONmonitor generates real-time alerts, automatically produces compliance and CQS reports, and will increase your firm's efficiency.
-It is also simply to use, cost-effective and, for some firms, results in reduced PII premiums.
+COMPLETIONmonitor creates real-time alerts, automatically produces COLP and CQS reports, and will improve your firm's efficiency.
+It is also user friendly, cost-effective and, for many firms, leads to a PII saving.

 Find a Law Firm approved by RBS (One Account)